MP Estate Planning UK

 • Cash and savings accounts

-• Other investments, such as art or collectibles
+• Other valuable assets, such as art collections or family heirlooms

 Tax Implications for Trusts

-The table below shows the main taxes for trusts in the UK:
+The table below summarises the main taxes that apply to trusts in the UK:

 Tax TypeDescriptionRate